Arcitec/WinLAMP/Src/resources/SDK/sdkreadme.txt

 /vis/vis_test - Sample code for a Visualisation plugin

 /vis/wa5vis.txt - Describes how to embed your visualisation plugin in the
-                  Winamp 5 drawer
+                  WinLAMP 5 drawer

-/winamp - Headers and IPC calls for controlling Winamp
+/winlamp - Headers and IPC calls for controlling WinLAMP